achristen/Ultrasonic-Anemometers/README.md

-# Ultrasonic-Anemometers
+# Ultrasonic-Anemometers (V 2.2)

 ## Description

-A LabView-based serial logger vi to write and visualize time-synchronized data from Ultrasonic-Anemometers (up to 32 systems).
-The system allows defining sensors and parses the data for online visualization.
-It writes the raw data to files in predefined time intervals.
+A LabView-based serial logger vi to write and visualize time-synchronized data from ultrasonic-anemometers (up to 32 systems).
+The system allows defining sensors and parses their data for online (real-time) visualization.
+It writes raw data to files in predefined time intervals (usually 30 min).
 A log file summarizes statistics and errors during data aquisition.
+I have developed this software at the University of Basel between 1999 and 2005.
+Since 2008 it has not been further updated anymore.

 ![Front-Panel](Example-Front-Panel.png)

-This software has been used in several past micrometeorological research projects I have been involved, and is archived here in the latest version.
+This software has been used in several past micrometeorological research projects I have been involved, and is archived here in the latest version (Version 2.2).
 Research projects where this software (or preceeding version) have been used for data samplig included:

 * Basel Urban Boundary Layer Project 2002 (BUBBLE), sites BSPR, BSPA, ALLS, GRNZ (Rotach et al., 2005)
 * EBEX 2000 (Site 9, Oncley et al., 2007)